 Are you new to web accessibility?
 Did you agree to make your website accessible only to turn around and start Googling furiously?
 Well, have no fear!
 You’re not alone and there are tools to help you.

-Accessibility is a bit of a buzz word in the tech community nowadays.
-And like most buzz words, people in the tech community often recognize its importance without truly understanding what it entails or how to implement it.
+Accessibility is a bit of a buzzword in the tech community and, like most buzzwords, people recognize its importance without truly understanding what it entails or how to implement it.

-This post is intended to give you a quick overview of access as well as some tips for taking care of that inaccessible low-hanging fruit.
+This post is intended to give you a quick overview of accessibility as well as some tips for taking care of that inaccessible low-hanging fruit.

-WCAG gives us tangible goals and has enabled the development of accessibility tools that quickly evaluate web content.
-However, knowing the technical requirements of accessibility is only the first step.
+WCAG has enabled the development of accessibility tools that quickly evaluate web content.
+However, while some accessibility issues are easily to detect and fix, knowing the technical requirements of accessibility is only the first step.